Mastering Go’s Select: Beyond the Basics

 1 | package main |

-statement will execute the default clause, printing “Default case: Channel is not ready”.
+In this example, if channel chan1 has no data to receive, the select statement will execute the default clause, printing “Default case: Channel is not ready”.

 1.3 Implementation of select